Great Cobar mine: Smelting losses

-A problem was that too much of the copper was being lost during smelting; the recovery rate was 1.94% copper per ton of ore, meaning around a quarter of the copper in the ore (assaying 2.6%) was lost during processing, mainly ending up in the slag.
-Bellinger added a concentration and flotation plant, capable of processing 700 tons per day, aiming to improve recovery.
+A problem was that too much copper was being lost during smelting; the recovery rate was 1.94% copper per ton of ore, meaning around a quarter of the copper in the ore (assaying 2.6%) was lost during processing, mainly in the slag.
+The effect was exacerbated by the two-pass smelting approach with copper being lost on each pass through the water-jacket furnaces.
+Converter slag was also recycled.
+Bellinger added a concentration and flotation plant capable of processing 700 tons per day to improve recovery by increasing the percentage of copper in the ore being fed into the furnaces.